Floorp-Projects/Floorp/intl/docs/locale.rst

 The examples above present language tags with several fields omitted, which is allowed by the standard.

-On top of that a locale may contain:
+On top of that, a locale may contain:

  - extensions and private fields
      These fields can be used to carry additional information about a locale.